jdhao/blog_source/gcc_library_link_issue.md

 gcc test.c -o test
 ```

-This is because GCC uses its builtin implementation of some standard C library
+This is because GCC uses its built-in implementation of some standard C library
 functions to produce faster and smaller executables.
 According to [post here](https://stackoverflow.com/a/57062793/6064933),
 we can use `-fno-builtin` to disable this behavior.
 We can also use
 `-fno-builtin-somefunc` to disable a single function named `somefunc`.
 Take the